Official websites use .gov

 • George Tran, Information Specialist

-• Louis Battuello, BS, Data SME
+• Tesfahun Tizale, BS, Data Engineer

-The Computer Support Services Core (CSSC) facility provides informatics and research services to intramural investigators of the Division of Intramural Research (DIR), NICHD, in the following key areas: core IT support, clinical informatics, custom software development for scientific and administrative support, and biological visualization services.
+The Computer Support Services Core (CSSC) facility provides informatics and research services to intramural investigators of the Division of Intramural Research (DIR), NICHD, in the following key areas: core IT support, clinical informatics, custom software development for clinical, scientific and administrative support, and biological visualization services.

-Core IT services
+Core IT Services

 Clinical informatics